docsforadobe/after-effects-plugin-guide/docs/effect-details/pixel-aspect-ratio.rst

 Don't Assume Pixels Are Square, Or 1-To-1
 ================================================================================

-First, it is not necessarily a square coordinate system, due to both pixel aspect ratio and non- uniform downsample factor.
+First, it is not necessarily a square coordinate system, due to both pixel aspect ratio and non-uniform downsample factor.
 The final rendered image can be stretched or squashed horizontally, relative to the pixels your effect processes.
 Circles will appear as ellipses, squares as rectangles.
 The distance between two points varies based on their angle in this coordinate system; anything rotated in this system is skewed, in the final output.

 Second, even if it *is* a square coordinate system, it's not necessarily the same size as the final output.
 This means that any slider which defines a size in pixels will be a problem when the image is rendered downsampled; the width of anti-aliasing filters changes based on downsample factor.